All Parenting Topics

 Frequently Asked Questions

-How can I prevent tablet meltdowns in the first place?
+How can I prevent meltdowns before they start?

-What if my child refuses to turn off the tablet despite a timer?
+What if my child refuses to follow screen time rules?

-Is it okay to remove the tablet as a consequence for meltdowns?
+Is it okay to use tablets as a reward?

 Applying These Frameworks in Real Life